blowdart/AspNetSameSiteSamples/README.md

 We *strongly* advise you [target .NET 4.7.2](#retargeting) or greater if you are not already doing so, it contains APIs which make supporting sameSite easier.

-* .NET 4.5 and ASP.NET WebForms - [C#](AspNet472CSharpWebForms/README.md) and [VB.Net](AspNet472VisualBasicWebForms/README.md)
 * .NET 3.5 - [C#](AspNet35CSharp/README.md) and [VB.Net](AspNet35VisualBasic/README.md)

 **More to come**

+VB WebForms ASP.NET 4.5
+.NET Core 3.0 Razor Pages and MVC
+ASP.NET 4.5 MVC C# and MVC

 ## Reverting SameSite patches

-You can revert the updated sameSite behavior in .NET to its previous behavior where the sameSite attribute is not emitted for a value of 'None', and revert the authentication and session cookies to not emit the value.
-This should be viewed as an *extremely temporary fix*, as the Chrome changes will break any external POST requests or authentication for users using Chrome.
+You can revert the updated sameSite behavior in .NET Framework and .NET Core applications to its previous behavior where the sameSite attribute is not emitted for a value of 'None', and revert the authentication and session cookies to not emit the value.
+This should be viewed as an *extremely temporary fix*, as the Chrome changes will break any external POST requests or authentication for users using browsers which support the changes to the standard.

 ### Reverting .NET 4.7.2 Behavior